NEONScience/NEON-utilities/neonUtilities/README.md

 ### Getting help with this package

-For a tutorial explaining how to use the `neonUtilities` package in more detail, view the [*Use the neonUtilities Package to Access NEON Data* tutorial](http://www.neonscience.org/neonDataStackR).
+For a tutorial explaining how to use the `neonUtilities` package in more detail, including additional input options, view the [*Use the neonUtilities Package to Access NEON Data* tutorial](http://www.neonscience.org/neonDataStackR).

 ### Known issues
 * `zipsByProduct()` and `byFileAOP()` use the `download.file()` function, wrapped by the `downloader` package, and we've found in testing that `download.file()` can be finicky.
 Using R version > 3.4 seems to help, and if you're on Windows, using Windows 10.
 Feel free to contact us if you run into problems!